James Heappey: Parliamentary career

 In December 2019, Heappey left the Prime Minister's Office and became Parliamentary Under-Secretary of State for Defence Procurement, a junior ministerial appointment at the Ministry of Defence.
 In January 2020, Heappey awarded £184m to Ascent Flight Training, a consortium that the National Audit Office had criticised, in September 2019, for its poor performance and failure to meet "contractual obligations".

 In February 2020, Johnson appointed Heappey Parliamentary Under-Secretary of State for the Armed Forces as part of a cabinet reshuffle.

 In March 2022, Heappey admitted on LBC that despite earning £106,619 a year from his parliamentary salary he was "pretty worried" about going into his overdraft each month.

 In April 2022, Heappey said it was legitimate during the 2022 Russian invasion for Ukraine to use British supplied weapons for strikes onto Russian territory.

 In July 2022, Heappey was promoted to Minister of State by Johnson.
 That same month he announced his support for Liz Truss in the Conservative leadership election.
 In September 2022, following Truss's election, Heappey was re-appointed as a Minister of State in the Ministry of Defence as the Minister for the Armed Forces and Veterans; he was also given the right to attend Truss's Cabinet as part of his role.
+He was appointed to the Privy Council entitling him to the prefix "The Right Honourable" for life.
 In October 2022, Heappey said he would resign if Truss reneged on a pledge to raise defence spending to 3% of GDP by 2030.

 In October 2022, following Truss's resignation as leader of the Conservative Party, Heappey announced his support for Rishi Sunak, as the next leader of the Conservative Party, despite Sunak's refusal to commit to raise defence spending to 3% of GDP by 2030.

 Heappey was re-appointed Minister of State for the Armed Forces by Prime Minister Rishi Sunak on 26 October 2022 but lost the role of Veterans Minister and the right to attend Cabinet to Johnny Mercer.

+On 17 May 2023, he was reselected for the 2024 general election by his local Conservative Association.

+In February 2024, BBC Panorama found that UK Special Forces had prevented Afghan Special Forces from relocating to the UK.
+In response, Heappey acknowledged that some decisions were "inconsistent" and the Government would reassess approximately 2,000 applications.
+Heappey claimed some applications had been unsuccessful because the government did "not hold comprehensive employment or payment records in the same way as we do for other applicants".
+This account was disputed by a former special forces officer who argued that Heappey had "either been mis-briefed or misled.
+Either way, it shows a real lack of professional curiosity on his part".

+In March 2024, Heappey announced that he would be standing down as Minister of State for the Armed Forces at the end of the month and would not contest the 2024 general election.

+On 26 March 2024, he resigned as minister and was replaced by Minister of State for Europe Leo Docherty.